PHASE 3 OF 7

 I do not understand.

 In hackathons, validation IS creation.
-Build the smallest possible version of each piece.
-If you can't make it work in isolation, it won't work in the full project.
-Don't assume — prove it with code.
+Build the smallest version of each piece.
+If it won't work in isolation, it won't work in the full project.
+Don't assume.
+Prove it with code.

 Your Lego library is your competitive advantage.
-Every block you've already tested during a side project is hours saved during the event.
-While other teams are debugging their first API call at hour 4, you're composing proven blocks into something that already works.
+Every pre-tested block is hours saved.
+While other teams debug their first API call at hour 4, you're composing proven blocks into something that already works.

 Validation Checklist